rogerburton/curiosity/README.md

 - `cty repl` is similar but exposes a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) instead of an HTTP server to run commands and interact with the state.
+- `cty run` interprets scripts containing commands (the same commands that the REPL uses).
 - `cty-sock` offers a text interface similar to `cty repl` but through a UNIX-domain socket, and accepts multiple clients.
 - Other commands of `cty` are meant to be a client for the `cty-sock` server.